FOSSEE/st-scripts/loops/script.rst

 other block in Python, the code within the ``while`` block is indented to the right by 4 spaces.

+Following is an exercise that you must do.

-E%% %% Pause the video here and write a ``while`` loop to print the squares of all the even numbers below 10.
+%%1%% Write a ``while`` loop to print the squares of all the even numbers below 10.
 Then, return to the video.

+Please, pause the video here.
+Do the exercise and then continue.

 ::